Muskan-1003/snippet-manager-VS-Code-Extension/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0

-Initial release with basic snippet creation and insertion functionality.
+- Initial release with basic snippet creation and insertion functionality.

 ## Contributing

 We welcome contributions to this extension!
 Please refer to the contributing guidelines for details.

 ## License

 This project is licensed under the MIT License.

 **Enjoy!**

-We hope you find snippet-manger a valuable tool for your coding workflow.
+We hope you find Snippet Manager a valuable tool for your coding workflow.
 Feel free to leave feedback or suggestions on the VS Code Marketplace!